Leprosy: Genetics

-Not all people who are infected or exposed to M. leprae develop leprosy, and genetic factors are suspected to play a role in susceptibility to an infection.
-Cases of leprosy often cluster in families and several genetic variants have been identified.
-In many people who are exposed, the immune system is able to eliminate the leprosy bacteria during the early infection stage before severe symptoms develop.
+Not all people infected or exposed to M. leprae develop leprosy, and genetic factors are suspected to play a role in susceptibility to an infection.
+Cases of leprosy often cluster in families, and several genetic variants have been identified.
+In many who are exposed, the immune system can eliminate the leprosy bacteria during the early infection stage before severe symptoms develop.
 A genetic defect in cell-mediated immunity may cause a person to be susceptible to develop leprosy symptoms after exposure to the bacteria.
 The region of DNA responsible for this variability is also involved in Parkinson's disease, giving rise to current speculation that the two disorders may be linked at the biochemical level.